rchain/architecture-docs/contracts/contract-design.rst

 Reflection
 -----------------------------------------------------------------------

-Reflection is now widely recognized as a key feature of practical programming languages.
+Reflection is now widely recognized as a key feature of practical programming languages, known broadly as "meta-programming".
 Reflection is a disciplined way to turn programs into data that programs can operate on and then turn the modified data back into new programs.
 Java, C#, and Scala eventually adopted reflection as a core feature, and even OCaml and Haskell have ultimately developed reflective versions [#f2]_.
 The reason is simple: at industrial scale, programmers use programs to write programs.
 Without that computational leverage, it would take too long to write advanced industrial scale programs.

 Syntax and Semantics
 --------------------------------------------------------------------------
 The rho-calculus constructs “names” and “processes”.
 Similar to the π-calculus, **a name may be a channel of communication or a value.
 However, with the rho-calculus addition of ‘reflection’, a name may also be a ‘quoted’ process, where a quoted process is the code of a process.** The genericity of names will become important in the coming sections.

 From the notion of names and processes, the calculus builds a few basic “processes”.
 A process may have persistent state but does not assume it.
 The term “process” is the more general term for “smart contract”.
 Hence, every contract is a process but not every process is smart contract.

 Rho-calculus builds the following basic terms to describe interaction among processes: